Coronavirus (COVID-19) Updates, Advice and Guidance

 During the closure of education settings, you will follow your normal College timetable, but you will be attending classes remotely.
-Once the lockdown has ended this may vary depending on your course, however we would anticipate that your average week may look like this:
+Once our phased return commences on 8 March, this may vary depending on your course, however we would anticipate that your average week may look like this:

-- Specific times when you will attend theory and practical lessons onsite as part of your group of 10.
-Some of these classes may also have the other half of your group joining you remotely through Microsoft Teams (we are calling this the “split classroom”);
+Specific times when you will attend theory and practical lessons.
+Some of these classes may also have the other half of your group joining you remotely through Microsoft Teams (we are calling this the “split classroom”).

-- You will have work to complete at home and you will then email this to your tutors every week;
+You may have work to complete at home and you will then email this to your tutors every week.

 Firstly, please don’t worry.
 As part of your induction to the College in September you should have received clear and simple training onsite that will support you to learn online.
 During the first lockdown, we found that all learners quickly grasped what they needed to do to engage with their teachers online and we are confident that this will be the case for you, too.
 Please be assured that your staff will support you throughout your course and this includes ensuring that you gain the skills to access what you need to online.